-As warm weather and longer days start to arrive as spring rolls in, we dust off our grills and prepare for the grilling season ahead.
-But even though we use them more often in the fairer months, winter shouldn’t completely halt your desire to get outside and char some delicious meat.
-Grilling in the winter can be just as, if not more, satisfying than sunny day barbecues, especially if you’re prepared for the elements and know what to expect.
-So we asked Traeger Culinary Director Matthew Domingo to offer a few expert tips on how to pull off winter grilling safely and successfully.
-So bust out the wood or charcoal, season some thick cut pork chops and light the fire.
+Even though we use our grills more in the warmer months, winter shouldn’t completely freeze your desire to get outside and char some delicious meat.
+Grilling in the winter can be just as, if not more, satisfying than sunny day barbecues, especially if you’re prepared for the elements.
+So we asked Traeger culinary director Matthew Domingo to give us a few expert tips on how to pull off winter grilling safely and successfully.
+Bust out the wood or charcoal; season some thick-cut pork chops, steaks, or ribs; and light that fire.

 Are there any winter grill maintenance tips that people absolutely should know?

 Keeping your pellets dry is key.
 Store them in an airtight container instead of the grill so they can burn at maximum efficiency.

 In general, when people light up the grill in cold temperatures, is there anything they should do differently than they would on a nice summer day?

 There’s no real difference in the startup process.
 If the temperature is below freezing, we recommend an insulation blanket to help the grill hold heat better.

 You always want to keep your grill nice and clean because most issues arise from a dirty grill.
 Whether it’s cold weather or warm weather, grill cleanliness is key to optimum performance.